Windows Registry Tutorial

 Accessing the Registry

-To examine and modify the registry, use the regedit.exe program that is located in the operating system directory.
+To examine and modify the registry, use the regedit.exe program that is located in the operating system's root folder (typically "c:\windows").

 To open regedit.exe, follow this procedure: